 I love reading and have great experience in engaging students in higher level reading and building a love of reading and writing.

-Metropolitan State University - Bachelors, English Education
+Undergraduate Degree: Metropolitan State University - Bachelors, English Education

-Concordia University - Masters, K-12 Reading Specialist
+Graduate Degree: Concordia University-Ann Arbor - Masters, K-12 Reading Specialist

 What is your teaching philosophy?

 The most successful teacher is proactive.
 A teacher who really assesses and knows their students and plans backwards and forwards to meet all students' needs.
 A teacher who also can stay consistent in their rules, organization, methods and learning goals can achieve anything.

 What might you do in a typical first session with a student?

 I think our first step is to do an opening activity to get to know each other.
 It’s important to learn from someone you feel comfortable with.
 Also, to conduct a pre-test to see students' abilities and skills so you can go ahead and plan the next step.

 How can you help a student become an independent learner?

 Every teacher or tutor needs to plan his or her "we do", "I do", "you do".
 The roles of each step of the learning process should be clear.
 We go over an example together, we talk about it, and we think about it.
 Now that you have had an example, as the teacher I'm allowing you to try the next step on your own.

 How would you help a student stay motivated?